• About

 Dear NCH2 Community,

 We hope you and your families are staying safe and healthy.
 Please submit materials for the next newsletter by June 22nd, 2022 so we can make sure to include them.
-Submit items by emailing NCH2.Chicago@gmail.com.
+Submit items by emailing [email protected].

 This week's newsletter includes a debrief from our event with Big Marsh Park, local events, information on upcoming festivals and workshops, information on the return of Walk with a Future Doc, job opportunities, and links to articles in the popular press.